Telefonica/puppet-github-actions-runner/REFERENCE.md

 Data type: `String`

-GitHub PAT with admin permission on the repositories or the origanization.
+GitHub Personal Access Token with admin permission on the repositories or the origanization.

 ##### `package_name`